Dashron/Roads/README.md

 ## Performance improvements
 It's possible to design your API responses to achieve significant performance gains.
 [Roads Fields Filter](https://github.com/Dashron/roads-fieldsfilter) helps facilitate that feature.

-## Next Steps
- - Mention roads-client from this doc
- - Separate the opinionated router into middleware